About The Duke of Cambridge

 Promotion of recreational air sports and has a charity that awards bursaries for young people to participate in air sportsRegion: UK (England)Members of the Royal Family:The Duke of Cambridge, Honorary Member

-The Royal Foundation of The Duke and Duchess of Cambridge and Prince HarryWebsite: www.royalfoundation.com
+The Royal Foundation of The Duke and Duchess of Cambridge and The Duke and Duchess of SussexWebsite: www.royalfoundation.com

-Charitable FoundationRegion: UK-wideMembers of the Royal Family:The Duchess of Cambridge, Patron
+Charitable FoundationRegion: UK-wideMembers of the Royal Family:The Duke of Cambridge, Founder Patrons

 The Duchess of Cambridge, Founder Patrons